 Sarah: That is a good question.
 I think America is at a turning point in how we view and treat transgender women.
 We still face a good deal of caricatures, stereotypes, and mockery from the media to day-to-day life, but we do see more positive examples in the media, less tokenism, and, at long last, real and complex portrayals of transgender women in art and pop culture.

-Monika: Do you think transgender women could make a difference in politics?
+Monika: Do you believe transgender women have the potential to make a significant impact in politics?

 Sarah: I think transgender women already have.
 Nationally, Mara Keisling, a transgender woman, has demonstrated that.
 Transgender women have been elected to state office in Hawaii and positions in California, Oregon, and other states.